-- e.
+f.
 Coordination of Best Management Practices (BMPs) During Construction Structural BMPs will be coordinated with construction activities so that BMPs are in place prior to soil disruption.
-The following BMPs will be coordinated with construction activity. - i.
-Silt fence at the soil stockpiles will be installed prior to stockpiling material with seeding of the grass filter strip completed immediately following completion of stockpiling. - ii.
+The following BMPs will be coordinated with construction activity.

+- i.
+Silt fence or wattles (sediment logs) around the soil stockpiles will be installed prior to stockpiling material with seeding of the grass filter strip completed immediately following completion of stockpiling. - ii.
 Access roads will be stabilized prior to construction to prevent tracking sediment from the project area. - iii.
 Inlets will be protected per specifications as they are constructed.
 Existing inlets will be protected prior to disruption of any soil in the project area. - iv.
 All BMPs will be maintained in place until the project area is stabilized. - v.
 Once grading in an area has ceased, temporary or permanent stabilization/seeding will occur per the timetable outlined above. - vi.
+The pond slopes shall be covered with erosion control mats immediately following seeding.

+vii.
 Any ditch bottoms created or disturbed are to be seeded followed by sediment logs and erosion control fabric within 24 hours of grading completion.

-f.
+g.
 Certification of Compliance with Federal and State Regulations a.
 Inspections